Waterside District: 1983–1999: Grand opening and early years

-at the time considered a temporary arrangement.
+2000s–2014: Decline and closure

+The NRHA attempted to revitalize Waterside in the early 2000s.
+The upstairs stores were replaced by entertainment venues.
+Jillian's closed permanently in May 2010.

 The Waterside delivered approximately $2.2 million in tax revenue in 2007, down $300,000 since 2004.
 Norfolk subsidized the facility with $1 million in 2008 for studying the next phase of the marketplace's repositioning.